GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

   Javascript mapping library.
   - Plugins we used:
     - vue2-leaflet - it provides wrapping constructs of the basic Leaflet objects, which are designed for the Vue framework.
-    - leaflet-routing-machine - this library is used for all the functionality that is related to routing.
-     Used for; finding the route, displaying the route, determining the distance and time necessary to complete the route etc.
 - leaflet GeoSearch
   - To enable searching based on addresses and names instead of coordinates.
   - Though it is called leaflet GeoSearch, it has no dependencies on Leaflet.